Penpix of likely Australia squad for World Cup finals

 Jason Davidson (Heracles Almelo) Age 22; 5 caps.
 Has long been earmarked for left-back position.
 Son of former Socceroo Alan, he has consistently played full games for Heracles Almelo this season.
 Postecoglou started him in both Costa Rica and Ecuador friendlies when he was troubled by Ecuador's wingers.

 Lucas Neill (Watford) Age 36; 96 caps.
-Australia's rock in central defense for more than a decade, his loan move to Doncaster is seemingly last roll of the dice to get to Brazil.
-Leader of Australia's golden generation, the former Socceroos captain has big-game experience to organize a young defense but needs to prove match fitness.
+Australia's rock in central defence for more than a decade, his loan move to Doncaster is seemingly last roll of the dice to get to Brazil.
+Leader of Australia's golden generation, the former Socceroos captain has big-game experience to organise a young defence but needs to prove match fitness.

 Midfielders: